 If you harm yourself as a way of coping with emotional distress, you should know that you’re not alone.
-It is estimated that around 1 in 100 people deliberately inflict bodily harm on themselves.1 Self-harming behaviour tends to start when you’re a teenager or an early adult and can include cutting yourself, punching something (say, a wall), punching yourself, burning yourself with candles, matches, or cigarettes, breaking your bones, pulling out your hair etc. The most common form of self-harm seems to be skin cutting, with almost 70% of people who purposefully harm themselves resorting to this method.2
+It is estimated that around 1 in 100 people deliberately inflict bodily harm on themselves.1 Self-harming behavior tends to start when you’re a teenager or an early adult and can include cutting yourself, punching something (say, a wall), punching yourself, burning yourself with candles, matches, or cigarettes, breaking your bones, pulling out your hair etc. The most common form of self-harm seems to be skin cutting, with almost 70% of people who purposefully harm themselves resorting to this method.2

 Why Do You Harm Yourself?